top of page

 • #1 "Barn" - The journey begins from the ridge between 10 tee & High Meadow Drive, this short pitch and putt pulls its name from perhaps the most famous of all the @golfbarns at Tot Hill Farm.

-• #2 "Autobahn" - The longest hole on the course, Autobahn tees off from the barn next to 18 green and putts out on 17 green, 633 yards away.
+• #2 "Autobahn" - The longest hole on either routing of the course, Autobahn tees off from the barn next to 18 green and putts out on 17 green, 633 yards away.
 The first of a few 'Strantzlate' holes on the IMC Scorecard.

 Tot Hill Farm, Mike Strantz, Asheboro, NC, Iron Maverick, golf architecture